This post may contain affiliate links. Please see our disclosure policy.

 Something in me always looks at soap and thinks, “Is this one actually going to moisturize my skin?”

-But, In addition to cleaning and cleansing, they can strip off some of the natural oils in the skin (I’m talkin’ to you, hands!)
+But, I always wanted to have, or make, a soap bar that doesn’t strip off all the natural oils in the skin (I’m talkin’ to you, hands!)

 What is homemade shea butter soap?